 The longest additions/remodels are kitchens, hands down.
 They have the most moving parts (so to speak).
-Finishes, plumbing, electrical, cabinets, appliances, flooring, tiles, backsplash (if not tiles, whatever else it is), moulding, paint, fixtures, lighting, countertops, island, range hood, pantry, and on and on…
+Finishes, plumbing, electrical, cabinets, appliances, flooring, tiles, backsplash (if not tiles, whatever else it is), molding, paint, fixtures, lighting, countertops, island, range hood, pantry, and on and on…

 But let’s say you are doing a bedroom (or bonus room) addition.
 This is one of the most common and it doesn’t have plumbing, just electrical.
 Okay.
 It can take less than a month if everything goes right and all the contractors show up and you don’t get rained out.
 Or it can take longer if materials aren’t in and contractors get sick or called away or any number of things.

 Here is a timeline: (if all goes well)